iai-group/MovieBot/docs/source/dialogue_manager.rst

 Rule-based Dialogue Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Based on a set of pre-defined rules and the current dialogue state, this policy decides the next action of the system.
+The next system action is determined based on a set of pre-defined rules, given the current dialogue state.
 The rule-based dialogue policy is implemented in the :py:class:`RuleBasedDialoguePolicy <moviebot.dialogue_manager.rb_dialogue_policy>` class.

 Neural-based Dialogue Policy